 To record your wishes in a will you can create your own will online.
 Our Online Will is a secure, guided experience.
 It’s simple and easy to do and takes as little as 30 minutes to complete.

-You can also book a will consultation with a professional will writer here at State Trustees.
+You can also book a Will Appointment with a professional will writer here at State Trustees.
 In-person, or via a video call, a will consultation is a great way to get support in making your own legally valid will.

 Contact us on 1300 138 672 for a confidential, obligation-free discussion about writing your will.